wasiqmahmood/linux-bash-scripts/README.md

 ✔ Creates hourly error distribution charts
 ✔ Outputs formatted report (text/file)

-**Usage**:

-Bash Script for Log File Analysis
+✅ How to Use

-  1. Save it as log_analyzer.sh
+    Save this script as log_analyzer.sh.

-  2. Make it executable: chmod +x log_analyzer.sh
+    Make it executable:

+          chmod +x log_analyzer.sh

-  3. Run it with your log file: ./log_analyzer.sh /var/log/application.log
+    Run it with your log file:

+          ./log_analyzer.sh /var/log/application.log

 ### 📊 `system_health_monitor.sh`